Michael-mm409/University-Marks-Manager/docs/usage.md

   - Generate migration: alembic revision --autogenerate -m "init"
   - Apply migrations: alembic upgrade head
 - If no migrations and the app auto-creates tables:
-  - Start the app; on first run it may create tables based on SQLModel models.
+  - Start the app; on first run it will create tables based on SQLModel models.
   - Or run a small init script if provided, e.g. python -m app.db.init (check repo).
 - Connection strings:
   - SQLite local file: sqlite:///data/app.db